-The student weight trimming procedure uses the multiple median rule to detect excessively large student weights.
-Any student weight within a given trimming group greater than a specified threshold (defined as a multiple of the median weight value of the given trimming group) has its weight scaled back to that threshold.
+The student weight trimming procedure uses a multiple median rule to detect excessively large student weights.
+Any student weight within a given trimming group greater than a specified multiple of the median weight value of the given trimming group has its weight scaled back to that threshold.
+Student weight trimming was implemented separately by sample type (state-based or national), grade, school type (public or private), and subject.
 The multiples used were 3.5 for public school trimming groups and 4.5 for private school trimming groups.
-Trimming groups were defined by assessment type (operational or bridge), age group (9, 13, or 17), and NAEP region for public schools; and by assessment type, age group, and private school type (Catholic, Lutheran, conservative Christian, and other private schools) for private schools.
+Trimming groups were defined by jurisdiction and Trial Urban District Assessment (TUDA) districts for the state-based public school samples (Alpha samples), nationally for the national public school samples (Beta and Gamma samples), and by private school type (Catholic, Lutheran, conservative Christian, and other private schools) for the private school samples (Delta samples).

-The procedure computes the median of the nonresponse-adjusted student weights in the trimming group g.
+The procedure computes the median of the nonresponse-adjusted student weights in the trimming group g for a given grade and subject sample.
 Any student k with a weight more than M times the median (where M = 3.5 for public school and 4.5 for private school trimming groups) received a trimming factor calculated as follows:

 M is the trimming multiple,

 MEDIANj(g) is the median of nonresponse-adjusted student weights in trimming group g, and